projectara/greybus-spec/source/special.rst

 Table :num:`table-svc-intf-device-id-response` defines the Greybus SVC Interface Device ID Response payload.
-If the Response message header has :ref:`greybus-protocol-error-codes` not equal to GB_OP_SUCCESS, the value of the Response payload field is undefined and shall be ignored.
+If the Response message header has :ref:`greybus-operation-status` not equal to GB_OP_SUCCESS, the value of the Response payload field is undefined and shall be ignored.

 The SVC shall return the following errors in the status field of the Operation